talhaahussain/grappling-pose-identification/README.md

 Please see `specification.pdf` for specification.

 The literature review (`doc/pdf/lit_review.pdf`) received a final mark of 74/100.
-The final mark of this project overall is pending.
+The final report and demo (`doc/pdf/final_report.pdf`, `doc/pdf/final_presentation.pdf`) received a final mark of 76/100.
+The supervisor report for this project gave a mark of 70/100. **This work received a final mark of 75/100.**

 ### Usage